Naomi Osaka retires from Auckland final in injury scare ahead of Australian Open

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Former world number one Naomi Osaka was tearful after suffering an injury scare just a week before the start of the Australian Open.
+Former World No 1 Naomi Osaka was tearful after suffering an injury scare just a week before the start of the Australian Open.

 Osaka retired from the ASB Classic final in Auckland due to an abdominal injury.